seanleong339/tp/docs/DeveloperGuide.md

       1. If the data file has been corrupted, or is unable to be read by ReCLIne for any reason, the application will start with an empty list for both applicants and jobs.
 A user can look out for this log message when he starts the application to confirm. `"WARNING: Data file not in the correct format.
 Will be starting with an empty ReCLIne"`

+   3. Solutions
-      2. To restart the application with a sampledata book, users will need to delete the data folder generated in the same folder as their ReCLIne.jar file.
+      1. To restart the application with a sampledata book, users will need to delete the data folder generated in the same folder as their ReCLIne.jar file.
-      3. If the user is familiar with the JSON format, and wants to fix the corrupted file, he can attempt to do so by opening the `ReCLIne.json` file in the data folder, and try fixing the format error.
+      2. If the user is familiar with the JSON format, and wants to fix the corrupted file, he can attempt to do so by opening the `ReCLIne.json` file in the data folder, and try fixing the format error.
 Refer to the [storage section](DeveloperGuide.md#storage-component) of this Developer Guide to see the storage file format.